Welcome to the Google Codelab for running a Lustre Parallel file system cluster on Google Cloud Platform!

 gcloud deployment-manager deployments create lustre --config lustre.yaml

 This command creates a deployment named Lustre.
-The operation can take a few minutes to complete, so please be patient.
+The operation can take up to 10-20 minutes to complete, so please be patient.

 Once the deployment has completed you will see output similar to: